-The country has commenced a process of undertaking the necessary measures to ensure that any laws, regulations and administrative provisions contrary to the principle of equal treatment are abolished.
-Namely, the newly adopted ADL contains a transitional provision according to which all national regulations (including laws) should be brought in line with the ADL within a period of two years.
-Yet, at the time of drafting of this report, no significant efforts in this direction had been recorded.
+The newly adopted ADL contains a transitional provision according to which all national regulations (including laws) should be brought in line with the ADL within a period of two years.
+Yet, at the time of drafting of this report, with very few exceptions, no significant efforts had been made.